-The deflationary run that Poland has experienced since July 2014 came to an end, with consumer price inflation breaking into positive territory in December 2016, followed by a significant jump to 2.2% in February 2017, before falling back to 1.5% in June.
-The basket of prices had been falling gently (typically by less than one percentage point year-on-year) for two and half years.
-Russian food embargoes had the effect of dampening food prices in Poland as exporters seek domestic markets for their produce originally earmarked for Russia.
-Rebounding food and oil prices from a low base have put an end to deflation, as are wage rises caused by tightening labour supply.
-Wages, however, had been rising faster, with 6.0% growth in the private sector pay in the year to June 2017.
-The 8.1% increase in the statutory minimum wage on 1 January 2017 (from 1,850 zł to 2,000 zł) has also worked its way into the inflation figures.
+The two-and-half-year deflationary run that Poland has experienced since July 2014 came to an end, with consumer price inflation breaking into positive territory in December 2016, followed by a significant jump to 2.2% in February 2017, then holding around that level (2.0% in June '18).
+Wages, however, had been rising faster, with 7.5% growth in the private sector pay in the year to June 2018.
+The 5.0% increase in the statutory minimum wage on 1 January 2018 (from 2,000 zł to 2,100 zł) is working its way into the wage inflation figures.

 [Note: The way Poland’s statistical office counts pay rises, industrial production and other indicators means that data is not collected from micro-businesses employing nine or fewer employees.
 This means that a true picture of average wages, productivity etc, cannot be gained as over 90% of businesses by number are not included.]